pztrn/urtrator/README.md

 Feel free to ping me everywhere you can and ask for adding a language for translation, if not already added [here](https://www.transifex.com/issuewarrior/urtrator/dashboard/).

+Also, if you're testing (or using) URTrator from source tree with `go run` you should also specify `URTRATOR_BINDIR` variable.
+This variable tells URTrator where it sources is and from where translations should be taken.

 ## GTK warnings in console